-As part of our Seriously Awkward campaign for vulnerable 16 and 17 year olds, The Children’s Society are looking for stories no longer than 2,000 words about this awkward age.
-If you fancy yourself as a budding author, this could be a great way to get your work “out there”.
+As part of their Seriously Awkward campaign for vulnerable 16 and 17 year olds, The Children’s Society are looking for stories no longer than 2,000 words about this awkward age.
+So if you fancy yourself as a budding author, this could be a great way to get your work “out there”.

 The First prize winner in each category will receive expert advice and feedback on their story from a top literary agent.
 Runners up will receive a selection of writing goodies.
-Entries must be submitted by 31st August.
+Finally, all entries must be submitted by 31st August.

 Check out the competition’s full information and FAQs here.

-I’m Ron Weasley – I’m inclined to agree!
-I was definitely as awkward around my crush, and moody as him at that age!
+I’m Ron Weasley – I’m definitely inclined to agree!
+I was as awkward around my crush, and as moody as Ron at that age!